CtrlAltAndy/rtirl-total-distance-overlay/README.md

 ## rtirl-total-distance-overlay

 Custom overlay for RealtimeIRL total distance, daily distance and speed.
+Saves distance data to Google firestore, should be covered by the free tier but charges may apply.

 ## Adding as a StreamElements overlay